Notice of Annual General Meeting in Enea AB (publ)

-The NC proposes that the remuneration to the board shall be a total of SEK 2,080,000 (for the period from this general meeting until the end of the next general meeting) to be allocated with SEK 530,000 to the chairman and with SEK 250,000 to the rest of the members elected by the general meeting and SEK 300,000 to be allocated amongst the members for committee work as follows: SEK 90,000 to the chairman of the audit committee and SEK 50,000 each to the two members and SEK 50,000 to the chairman of the remuneration committee and SEK 30,000 to the member, and SEK 30,000 to the member in a Technology and Strategy committee, which the board intends to establish.
+The NC proposes unchanged remuneration to the board compared to previous year, for the period from this AGM until the end of the next AGM, of a total of SEK 2,220,000, to be allocated with SEK 550,000 to the chairman and with SEK 270,000 to the members elected by the AGM, and SEK 320,000 to be allocated amongst the members for committee work as follows: SEK 100,000 to the chairman of the audit committee and SEK 60,000 to the member, and SEK 50,000 to the chairman of the remuneration committee and SEK 30,000 to the member, and SEK 50,000 to the chairman of the technology committee and SEK 30,000 to the member.

 The NC proposes that the auditor shall receive reasonable compensation as per invoice.